 There are two types of people in the world.
 Those who love frosting, and those who avoid it by any means necessary.
 This vanilla buttercream frosting is a dream for the people who love frosting, and enough to even get the most adamant frosting hater to eat some!

 Vanilla buttercream is a basic frosting recipe that is perfect on its own or to use as a base to create a flavored buttercream frosting recipe.
-It is primarily made of four main ingredients: butter, powdered sugar, vanilla, and milk.
+This is an American buttercream, which means it is primarily made of four main ingredients: butter, powdered sugar, vanilla, and milk.

 There are some substitutions you can make for certain ingredients, plus additional ingredients you can add to adjust the vanilla frosting to your liking.
-We will go over a few of these throughout the post.
+We will go over a few of these here, but you will find even more detailed information as you read the post.

 Is Vanilla Icing Gluten-Free?